iterative/dvc.org/content/docs/command-reference/gc.md

 </admon>

-### Cleaning shared cache or shared remote
+### Cleaning shared cache (or remote)

-If a single remote or a single [cache is shared] among different projects and those projects have overlapped DVC-tracked files, removing files via `gc` in one project may break some links in another project.
+If a [cache is shared] among different projects that track some of the same files, using `dvc gc` in one project will break those overlapping data links in the other projects.

 To prevent this, use the `--projects` (`-p`) option.
 It takes one or more paths to the DVC projects whose data should be preserved.